 Our goal is to train students to become highly skilled and innovative researchers, preparing them for careers at leading educational institutions and for careers where advanced research and analytical capabilities are required.
 Recent alumni have been placed in top-tier academic institutions for post-doctoral positions and tenure-track faculty positions, including the University of Chicago, Northwestern University, the University of Texas, the University of California, McGill University, KAIST (Korea), SKK (Korea), and Carnegie Mellon University.

 Faculty: Ya-Ru Chen, James R. Detert, Glen W.S.
-Dowell, Olga M. Khessina, Elizabeth A. Mannix, Kathleen M. O'Connor, Wesley David Sine, and Isaac H. Smith.
+Dowell, Elizabeth A. Mannix, Kathleen M. O'Connor, Sunita Sah, Wesley David Sine, and Isaac H. Smith.

 Recent PhD alumni, dissertation titles and initial placement